Operating Plan

 Team

-Mark Davis, Alex Marson, E. John Wherry, Hao Zhu
+Mark Davis, Markus Grompe, Alex Marson, E. John Wherry, Hao Zhu

 A different approach for a different outcome.